wan Kew Lai, MD, DMD is a Harvard Medical faculty physician, with a specialty in infectious diseases. She is a disaster relief

 Lai has received awards for her work, which include being a three-time recipient of the President's Volunteer Service Award.
 Wellesley College awarded her the Distinguished Alumna Award and Chicago Medical School, the Distinguished Alumni Service Award.

-She is the lead author of many professional publications and presentations in her field and a contributor to the Infectious Disease Society Science Speaks blog posts.
+She is the lead author of many professional publications and presentations in her field, a contributor to the Infectious Disease Society Science Speaks blog posts, and other journals and magazines.

 She paints when she is inspired and exhibits her artwork at the Belmont Art Gallery.
 She is also a marathon runner.